hughobrien/zfs-remote-mirror/README.md

-ZFS Remote Mirrors for Home Use
+zFS Remote Mirrors for Home Use
 ===============================
 Why pay a nebulous cloud provider to store copies of our boring, but nice to have data?
 Old photographs, home videos, college papers, MP3s from Napster; let's just stick them somewhere and hope the storage doesn't rot.